joeyates/plug-routes/README.md

 the supplied module.
 * The information to be listed is extracted from the function clauses returned.
-  * The first parameter to the function, if it is a string is taken to be the HTTP verb that the route respondes to.
+  * The first parameter to the function, if it is a string is taken to be the HTTP verb that the route responds to.
   * The second parameter to the function is the path indicator.
   * Guard clauses are also checked for `via:` - the verb indicator.